"The Earth Spirit" by Ieere

 Claire is far from the only musical collaborator from the area covered by this magazine the collective have and have had: credit too to Andie Thomson at Gighouse Recording Studios and previously ‘Hot Music Live Presents Volume Four' dedicatee the late Paul Brook plus Wayne Matthews & Sandra Godley.

-Look out too for the video which accompanies the single: it goes public tomorrow (Saturday) on YouTube at 1900
+Look out too for the video which accompanies the single: it can be accessed via this link:

 Web Social media